- Diversity, Equity, and Inclusion

 From making calls like LaBar to building porch pantries to creating hand sanitizer, volunteers have participated in nearly 30 volunteer opportunities and other community activities since the initiative launched at the end of March.

-Coordinated by the Office of Community and Governmental Relations, the Pandemic Service Initiative aims to expand staff, faculty and student service opportunities; contribute to food and supply drives and collections; and forge innovative partnerships with area organizations and nonprofits.
+Coordinated by the Office of Community and Government Relations, the Pandemic Service Initiative aims to expand staff, faculty and student service opportunities; contribute to food and supply drives and collections; and forge innovative partnerships with area organizations and nonprofits.

 “Almost immediately upon realizing the impact COVID-19 would have, Pitt faculty, staff and students reached out to see how they could help.
 We, in turn, asked our close community partners for guidance and together we have developed a coordinated and robust effort,” said Lina Dostilio, associate vice chancellor for community engagement.
 “Since starting the Pandemic Service Initiative, we’ve been thrilled at the University response.
 The numbers themselves are impressive, but what’s truly gratifying is the positive impacts and tangible differences we’ve been able to make—neighbor to neighbor—in people’s lives.”